 Aninut: Period of time between death and burial

-Avelut: Extended 11-month mourning period for death of parent
+Avelut: Extended 11-month mourning period for the death of a parent

-Chevra Kadisha: Literally “holy society”, group that takes responsibility of preparing the deceased for burial
+Chevra Kadisha: Literally “holy society”, a group that takes the responsibility for preparing the deceased for burial

 Hineni: Temple committee responsible for comforting congregants

 Kaddish: Prayer extolling God (e.g., Mourner’s Kaddish)

 Kriah: Tearing of garments as a sign of mourning (generally replaced by displaying a black ribbon)

 Minyan: Quorum of ten needed for a service

 Onain: close relative of deceased